 Elevation: 8,701 ft

-Howe Peak is not in the book.
-There are two routes set out below: the Road route and Livingston Douglas’ Southeast Ridge route.
+This peak is not in the book.
+There are two routes set out below: the road route and Livingston Douglas’ southeast ridge route.
 Updated December 2019

-The second-highest point in the Jumpoff Peak subrange of the Lost River Range is the most heavily forested terrain in the subrange.
-Its summit contains a large electronics facility.
+Howe Peak is the 2nd-highest point in the Jumpoff Peak subrange of the Lost River Range.
+It is the most heavily forested terrain in the subrange.
+Its summit has a large communications facility.
 See the Jumpoff Peak page for additional access information.
 USGS Howe Peak

 Southeast Ridge, Class 2